HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

         }
 ```

+But this means doing the `if` test for every node end,
+when there's only the root node which will empty the stack.
+How wasteful.
 First try was just to comment out the `if () {}` block and let it throw an exception,
 and deal with seeing the error message.
+Would saving the test cost many times win over the large cost of raising and propagating an exception?
-That's worse, generating an exception is ~25ms slower.
+No it wouldn't, letting it throw an exception makes it ~20-35ms slower.

-I looked around for any other method than reading and comparing the count,
+I looked around for another way to do the test than reading and comparing the count,
-hoping to find `$stack.Empty` but it doesn't exist.
+hoping to find `$stack.IsEmpty` but nothing looked good.

-Second try was to add a fake-node to the stack when initializing it.
+Second try was to add a fake-node to the stack when initializing it,
-This helped by ~5ms.
+now I can .peek() the stack and it will never be empty.
+Avoids the test on every node and the exception.

 ```powershell
 # at the very top, push a buffer node onto the stack.